AIFS Corporate Plan

 Child Family Community Australia (CFCA) information exchange

-CFCA is a leading source of evidence-based web resources, publications and professional development for the child, family and community welfare sector.
+This project, funded by the Department of Social Services, is the leading source of evidence-based web resources, publications and professional development for the child, family and community welfare sector.
 In addition to its publications, CFCA hosts a program of webinars to give our target audiences access to the latest evidence and practice implications on a range of topics.
-It plays a significant role in providing professional development for the sector.

 Following a large group of people over a long period of time is a powerful way to learn about people at different ages and stages.
 It provides a level of research and statistical insight not available from one-off or repeated cross-sectional studies.

 The Longitudinal and Lifecourse Studies Program supports policy makers, researchers and the general public by: